FumiHax/jupyterlab-broccoli/README.md

+# under constructing
 # jupyterlab-broccoli-4
 JupyterLab Extension for Blockly
-This is a fork of Jupyterlab-Blockly extension for JupyterLab
+This is a fork of Jupyterlab-Blockly extension for JupyterLab-4

 ## Broccoli
 * jupyterlab-broccoli is the fork of **jupyterlab-blockly**